Markram71/Bitwig-Performance-Twister/docs/README.md

 This is an extension for the Bitwig DAW (Digital Audio Workstation).
 With this extension you will be able to use the midi controller "Midi Fighter Twister" by DJ TechTools (see https://www.midifighter.com/#Twister).
+Moreover, optionally, you can also visualize what is happening on the Midi Fighter Twister with an OSC app like TouchOSC.

 ## Table of Contents <!-- omit in toc -->
 1. [Introduction](#introduction)